Why Your Competitors Are Beating You in AI Search

 Pattern 3: They're Active Where AI Models Crawl

 Losers only maintain their website.
 Winners are omnipresent across platforms.
-Reddit accounts for 23% of ChatGPT citations - winners participate in 5-10 relevant subreddits, answer questions authentically, build reputation over months, and link to detailed content when helpful.
+Reddit accounts for 23% of ChatGPT citations — the largest single external source.
+Winners build presence strategically:

 Industry publications account for 19% of Perplexity citations - winners contribute guest posts on authoritative sites, get quoted in news articles, contribute to roundups, and publish original research.